AREAWorkshop/AREA2022/index.md

 </ul>

 ## Registration
-  Please register at <a href="https://ijcai-22.org/register/" target="_blank"> https://ijcai-22.org/register/ </a>, and make sure that you select and add W06 under Select Workshop in WORKSHOPS & TUTORIALS
+  Please register at <a href="https://ijcai-22.org/register/" target="_blank">https://ijcai-22.org/register/</a>, and make sure that you select and add W06 under Select Workshop in WORKSHOPS & TUTORIALS

 <!-- <ul>